HC directs Centre to form policy on distribution of drug to treat black fungus patients | Law-Order

 A bench of Justices Vipin Sanghi and Jasmeet Singh said the Centre may carve out an exception in the policy for those serving the nation in high position and whose safety and security is necessary because of the pivotal roles that they play.

+It said while the younger generation holds a promise to the future of the nation, elderly people do not have dependents.

+“We are not discounting the emotional support which the older generation provides to the family, particularly in Indian families which are so closely bonded.
+However, in times like these, difficult choices have to be made and shall be made by the State,” the bench said.

-It said the drug is in shortage in the entire country including Delhi for the last two weeks now.
+It said the drug is in shortage in the entire country including Delhi for the last two weeks and judicial cognisance can be taken that due to non-availability of the choice of drug, that is, Liposomal Amphotericin-B, and lack of information on the alternative medicine, a large number of fatalities are taking place.

-The court said it is high time that the Indian Council for Medical Research (ICMR), which is a statutory body constituted to lay down guidelines for medical treatment of patients suffering from various ailments, comes out with clear guidelines on the use of Liposomal Amphotericin-B, plain Amphotericin-B and Posaconazole, for the treatment of black fungus.
+The high court said it is high time that the Indian Council for Medical Research (ICMR), which is a statutory body constituted to lay down guidelines for medical treatment of patients suffering from various ailments, comes out with clear guidelines on the use of Liposomal Amphotericin-B, plain Amphotericin-B and Posaconazole, for black fungus treatment.

+The high court, which was informed that steps are being taken by the Centre to procure 2.30 lakh vials of Liposomal Amphotericin-B from six countries, was not impressed with the explanation offered and said it appeared from the report that there is hardly any vials coming from the sources from where they were expected.

+“Mr. Kirtiman Singh (Centre’s advocate) are you kidding us here?
+I am not understanding the exercise how is it panning out here.
+We are not getting your figure.
+It is a notional figure.
+One week has gone by and you have not given the information we wanted… “You are completely vague and non committal.
+Tell us out of 2.30 lakh vials, how much my country India has received,” Justice Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)